AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/rules-engine/index.md

 ## Actions (Then)

 An action, also known as a consequence, triggers an event after a rule's events have occurred, and the conditions in the rule have evaluated to `true`.
 A tag rule can trigger as many discrete actions as you want.
-For example, a rule can be triggered to set and send a data element’s value to Adobe Analytics and send the same set of data to a third-party extension.
+For example, a rule can be triggered to set and send a data element's value to Adobe Analytics and send the same set of data to a third-party extension.
 You do not need to create separate rules for each extension or tag.

 Rules include data elements, events, conditions, and actions that are provided by the relevant extensions.
 These rules can be modified at any time and are saved and published as a new library that the SDK downloads as the latest set of rules.